armory3d/armory_docs/platforms/android.md

 ![](img/android/3.jpg)

 Android Studio may ask you to install additional tools.
-Continue till you resolve all dependencies. **Connect your device** and press *Run*.
+Continue till you resolve all dependencies.
+To speed up the build process, select 'armv7' target from the Build Variants tab. **Connect your device** and press *Run*.
 Build process can take up to several minutes when compiling for the first time.

-You may speed it up by selecting a specific platform from *Build Variants* menu.
+Note: If you experience build errors, make sure the 'armv7' build variant is selected.

 ![](img/android/4.jpg)

 Once compiled, the project will launch on your device!

+## Krom

+TBD